michaljerabek/Crown-Control/README.md

 ## Update Instructions

-*This is necessary only if the profile has changed.*
+*This is necessary only if the profile has changed.
+You should be informed about that after an update.*

 On Windows: